Taneesha-02/Personality-prediction/README.md

-# Personality-prediction
+# Emotica
-This is a Machine Learning based personality prediction project.
+This is a Machine Learning based emotion prediction project.